 See, the business and life I set out to live when I started all of this back in 2007/2008 when I was twenty-seven years old, is one that I would not yearn for or desire today.
 Goals, objectives, humans – all of these things evolve as we grow and learn.
 I once thought I wanted to have it all and that was my drive.
 I can’t even remember what I thought having it all meant.
 What I do know is that whatever I thought I wanted at twenty-seven, most likely would require me to take a nap today.

 What I am now coming to realize is that I don’t want it all, at all.
 I want less.
 Way less.
 Maybe it’s motherhood, or maybe it’s reaching a certain level of professional and financial security, but having it all for me has become about having and doing significantly less, all while living life with more ease by reducing the number of decisions I need to make.

-I am doing this with what I call intentional simplicity -- being mindful of how and where I spend my money, how I spend my time and who I spend it with.
-It's not at all about deprivation, but about selection.
-I have been dabbling in this for a year now, and in the last six months have taken it to a new level.
+I am doing this with what I call intentional simplicity — being mindful of how and where I spend my money, how I spend my time and who I spend it with.
+It’s not at all about deprivation, but about selection.
 If you listened to the first episode of the Today Is The Day Podcast, you would have heard us chat about the one question we ask when making decisions: Will this simplify or complicate?

 Here is what I have found: having the intention to live with less dramatically simplifies life and reduces stress while increasing our ability to be present in the moment.
 And my current top benefit: there are less decisions that need to be made.